Macarius III Ibn al-Za'im: Life

 Yousef Za'im was born in Aleppo, son of the priest Paul; he was a disciple of Euthymius II Karmah.
 He was ordained priest (taking the name of Yuhanna) after marrying.
 He also used to work as weaver.
 In 1627 Za'im had a son Paul (sometime known as Paul of Aleppo), who became his secretary and biographer.

 After the death of his wife in 1627, he retired to the Mar Saba monastery until 1634.
 On October 27, 1635, he was consecrated metropolitan bishop of Aleppo by Patriarch Euthymius III of Chios (taking the name of Meletius), who also appointed him catholicos (supervisor) of the whole patriarchate.
 As Metropolitan of Aleppo he led a bright and rich period for the Christians of Aleppo.
 In 1624 he led a pilgrimage to Jerusalem where he met the Catholicos of Georgia, whom he accompanied to Damascus.
 In 1647 he had to escape for a time from Aleppo because of persecution by the governor.

 After the death of Patriarch Euthymios III, he went to Damascus where he was elected Patriarch and consecrated on November 12, 1647, by four metropolitans, under the name of Macarius III.
 His first aim was to restore the financial situation of the Patriarchate, which had deteriorated because of the excessive taxation of the Ottomans towards the Christians.
 In order to get financial help, he decided to start a long journey into the Eastern Europe countries.
 After having appointed and consecrated one vicar, on February 11, 1652, he took the road north, accompanied by his son Paul.
-He visited Constantinople, Wallachia (where he was well received by Prince Matei Basarab), Moldavia (where he met Prince Vasile Lupu), Ukraine and Tsardom of Russia.
+He visited Constantinople, Wallachia (where he was well received by Prince Matei Basarab), Moldavia (where he met Prince Vasile Lupu), Ukraine (meeting with hetman Bohdan Khmelnytsky) and Tsardom of Russia.